 The state of New York has strict filing rules and deadlines.
 Even the tiniest of errors could derail your claim resulting in no compensation.
-Our attorneys will file your claim correctly and on-time.
+Our personal injury attorneys will file your claim correctly and on-time.

 Do All the Dirty Work for You

-If you have no prior experience in handling such cases, it’s highly likely that you will have no idea on how to carry out comprehensive investigations, properly gather evidence, record statements from witnesses and other complex tasks.
+If you have no prior experience in handling such personal injury cases, it’s highly likely that you will have no idea on how to carry out comprehensive investigations, properly gather evidence, record statements from witnesses and other complex tasks.
 Hiring a high-trained and experienced team of lawyers to handle your case is the best move you can make.

 Deal With Insurance Companies

 The main objective of an insurance claims adjuster is to reduce the compensation amount to as little money as possible and settle the case as soon as possible.
 Hiring a professional lawyer to deal with insurance companies on your behalf means that you’ll stand a higher chance to get better compensation for the losses you incurred.